Blog

 Education is vital in swaying a consumer.
 When you have thoroughly conveyed the process and feel that they have a good idea of the work, they will feel more comfortable hiring you.

-It helps to establish authority as well.
+It also helps establish authority.
 That’s why it’s always a good idea to have in-depth knowledge of the service in question.

 While some people may have good, thoughtful questions for you, do your very best to avoid responding with “I’ll have to get back to you on that” or “I don’t know.”
 Some perceive that response as a lack of authority and turn to a roofing contractor with all the answers